buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IfcSchema/IfcAttributeInformation.md

 # IfcAttributeInformation class

-Metadata container for attributes of entities in IfcSchema
+Metadata container for the association of attributes to entities in the IfcSchema, identified by their name

 ```csharp
 public class IfcAttributeInformation